shawntabrizi/substrate-collectables-workshop/5/writing-tests.md

 }
 ```

 The command for executing this test is:
+`cargo test -p substratekitties-runtime substratekitties`

+You can read this line as run the `substratekitties` unit test which is inside the `substratekitties-runtime` sub-package.
+This verbose specification is necessary because your runtime is nested inside of another Substrate package.

-`cargo test substratekitties.rs` or if want to test your entire package, simply run `cargo test -p YOUR_PACKAGE_NAME`.
+Conversely, if want to test your entire runtime package, you can also run `cargo test -p substratekitties-runtime`.

 The test should pass with the following console output: